MethodsAndPractices/vsteam/.docs/synopsis/Get-ReleaseDefinition.md

-Gets the release defintions for a team project.
+Gets the release definitions for a team project.